 We at Mission Lean encourage all women (and all people really) to focus on their fitness and health first and foremost.
 Being fit and eating well is part of being healthy overall.
 Fitness is about how you feel inside your body and how your body performs — not just how it looks.
 We always encourage our clients and our subscribers to think like athletes and do everything to ensure their body is functioning at its highest level.
 Lean is about being fast, agile, flexible and strong.
 It’s workouts that give you toned, functional muscles and meals that give you positive, lasting energy throughout the day.

-- Extreme dieting while training very hard at the same time.
 Sometimes, when super motivated to lose weight, women can go to extremes — spending hours at the gym while cutting their calorie consumption as low as possible.
 The body cannot withstand this kind of abuse and will eventually break down or suffer negative consequences.
 Amenorrhea (missing your period) is one side-effect that affects many female athletes and can affect anyone who is on an extreme weight loss program.
 Remember, it’s always important to eat enough food to energize you throughout the day and fuel your workouts.
 The goal of weight management should be to have a healthy body that you feel amazing living inside of every day — to reach your healthy weight and not the absolute lowest weight.

 Bad Diet Habits that Harm Healthy Women are those that are extreme in nature and don’t support a sustainable and healthy approach to food.
 A great example: Heavily restricting calories.
 This is very common for women.
 If you restrict your calories too much, you will wind up depleted, exhausted, and without motivation to do very much.
 Being hungry and tired all the time will leave you unable to workout properly or sleep well.
 This will affect your general health beyond just the physical.
 It’s best to eat healthy, whole foods in the proper portion for your body and stay active.